nuxt/website-v2/README.md

 # Developing

+First, you need to setup the docs api server, see [https://github.com/nuxt/docs](https://github.com/nuxt/docs).

-Start a dev server on `localhost:3000`
+Then, in another tab, start a dev server on `localhost:3000`

 ```bash
 npm install